Lecsó: Varieties

 Lecsó, like its French semi-counterpart ratatouille, often stands alone as a lunch dish, in which case it is often consumed with bread.
-Plain lecsó can be served as a side dish accompanying various main dishes, for example roasted chicken, pheasant, pork, beef or Eszterhazy steak.
+Plain lecsó can be served as a side dish accompanying various main dishes, for example roasted chicken, pheasant, pork, beef, or Eszterhazy steak.

-It is widely believed in Hungary that the best lecsó is made over an open fire in a "bogrács" (a cauldron), a Hungarian style barbecue.
-In Hungary the dish is very popular, and even has its own festivals.
+It is widely believed in Hungary that the best lecsó is made over an open fire in a "bogrács" (a cauldron), a Hungarian-style barbecue.
+In Hungary, the dish is very popular and even has its own festivals.

 In Germany, lecsó is referred to as Letscho and often used as the primary ingredient of a sauce that is used with many different meals.
 It is usually made of tomatoes, peppers, and onions among other regional additions.

 In Poland, lecsó (called leczo) is usually made from red pepper, zucchini, tomatoes, onion and garlic, sausage, and spiced with powdered chilli pepper.
 Leczo should be served hot and spicy.
 It probably came to Poland from Hungary.

+Romani people have their own variety called cigánylecsó.